 Verification is the process schools are required to use to confirm the data reported on a student’s FAFSA.
 Temple University is required to ensure the information submitted on the FAFSA is accurate and consistent.
 Temple University is required to resolve any conflicting information, inconsistencies or errors made on FAFSA applications to ensure the integrity of federal student financial aid programs.

-In this process, Temple University will be comparing information from your FAFSA application with copies of your and your parent’s or spouse's Federal tax return transcripts, W2 forms, or other financial documents.
+In this process, Temple University will be comparing information from your FAFSA application with copies of your and your parent’s or spouse's Federal tax return transcripts or signed federal tax returns (1040) with all schedules, W2 forms, or other financial documents.
 The law states we have the right to ask you for this information before awarding Federal aid.
 If there are differences between your FAFSA application information and your financial documents, you or Temple University may need to make corrections electronically or by using your Student Aid Report (SAR).

 It is important to complete the verification requirements immediately.
 All financial aid (state, federal and univeristy funding) is considered estimated until this process is complete.
 Furthermore, changes to the FAFSA after the financial aid verification process is completed could result in changes to disbursed funding.

 Failure to complete verification in a timely manner may lead to cancellation of estimated financial aid.
 Upon review of the requirements completed, additional information may be required; notification of such will be made as quickly as possible.
 You will be notified if FAFSA corrections result in changes/cancellation of award(s).

 If selected by Student Financial Services, our office may require students submit any of the following: